Expert Truck Driver Employment Advice

 By Matt Krumrie

-If you're looking for a job or career that can take you all over the country, or a job where you never have to sit behind a desk, then a job as a truck driver might be the career for you.
+If you’re looking for a job or career that can take you all over the country, or a job where you never have to sit behind a desk, then a job as a truck driver might be the career for you.
 But forget any old stereotypes about working as a truck driver – it takes skill and the appropriate training to become successful in this field.

 “One misconception about the profession is that truck drivers are cowboys, renegades, and unsophisticated loners,” says Bill Roberts, Director of Transportation at Dakota County Technical College (DCTC) in Rosemount, Minnesota.
 “Drivers today are trained and tested professionals dedicated to safety and efficiency.”
 (DCTC Driver Training Program Info)